arthurkushman/buildsqlx/README.md

 ## GroupBy / Having

-The GroupBy and Having methods may be used to group the query results.
+The `GroupBy` and `Having` methods may be used to group the query results.
-The having method's signature is similar to that of the where method:
+The having method's signature is similar to that of the `Where` method:

 ```go
 err = db.table("users").GroupBy("account_id").Having("account_id", ">", 100).ScanStruct(dataStruct)